Does it work over CGNAT and consumer cellular?

 What about latency?
 How "live" is live?

-Sub-second is typical on stable terrestrial paths — hotspot in a city, Starlink with line of sight, fixed broadband at a command post.
+Sub-second is typical on stable terrestrial paths: hotspot in a city, Starlink with line of sight, fixed broadband at a command post.
 Latency depends on your field network, and we don't guarantee a specific number because we don't control your uplink.
-The admin page on the operator's laptop shows live latency-relevant counters so you can see what the path is actually doing.
+The Hover Relay app (and hover logs) shows live link counters so you can see what the path is actually doing.

 What about packet loss?
 What's the operator going to see when the link is bad?

 The relay carries a loss-recovery layer in both directions.
 Single-packet drops on a healthy cellular link are recovered transparently and do not produce visible artifacts.
-Sustained high loss (5%+) on a saturated uplink will eventually show up as pixelation regardless of any recovery layer — that's a UDP-video reality.
-The operator's admin page shows a live loss chart so they can read the link state at a glance, and the relay's logs preserve the same data for after-action review.
+Sustained high loss (5%+) on a saturated uplink will eventually show up as pixelation regardless of any recovery layer.
+That's a UDP-video reality.
+The Hover Relay app shows live link health so the operator can read the state at a glance, and the relay's logs preserve the same data for after-action review.

 Can multiple people watch the feed at once?